Integrating Automatically Generated FFI Bindings

 )

 • TARGET: The name of an imported Rust library target, for which bindings should be generated.
-If the target was not previously imported by Corrosion, because the crate only produces an rlib, you must additionally specify MANIFEST_DIRECTORY.
+If the target is not imported by Corrosion, because the crate only produces an rlib, you can instead use the second signature and manually pass MANIFEST_DIRECTORY, CARGO_PACKAGE and BINDINGS_TARGET

-• MANIFEST_DIRECTORY: Directory of the package defining the library crate bindings should be generated for.
+• MANIFEST_DIRECTORY: Manual mode only.
+Directory of the package defining the library crate bindings should be generated for.
 If you want to avoid specifying MANIFEST_DIRECTORY you could add a staticlib target to your package manifest as a workaround to make corrosion import the crate.

 • HEADER_NAME: The name of the generated header file.
 This will be the name which you include in your C/C++ code (e.g. #include "myproject/myheader.h" if you specify HEADER_NAME "myproject/myheader.h"`.